 Radiation therapy involves the use of different forms of ionizing radiation for the treatment of benign and malignant tumors.
-Radiation therapists administer the prescribed dose of ionizing radiation to specific sites of the patient's body as directed by a physician.
+Radiation therapists administer the prescribed dose of ionizing radiation to specific sites of the patient’s body as directed by a physician.
 They operate various types of equipment, including high-energy linear accelerators, and work with radioactive materials.
-Radiation therapists also observe the clinical progress of the patient, note the first signs of complications, and determine when treatment should be withheld until a physician may be consulted.
+Radiation therapists also observe the clinical progress of the patient, note the first signs of complication, and determine when treatment should be withheld until a physician may be consulted.